uktrade/stream-zip/docs/get-started.md

         'my-file-1.txt',     # File name
         datetime.now(),      # Modification time
         S_IFREG | 0o600,     # Mode - regular file that owner can read and write
-        ZIP_32,              # ZIP_32 has good support but limited to 4GiB
+        ZIP_32,              # ZIP_32 has good support but is limited to 4GiB
         (b'Some bytes 1',),  # Iterable of chunks of contents ),
     (